rolang/anymind-btc-billionaire/README.md

 A check on the code is performed on each build in CI/CD.

 ### Continuous Integration (CI) / Continuous Delivery (CD)
-For CI/CD pipeline we have a GitHub actions configurations which currently just runs the code inspection and all automated tests on commits or pull requests to master.
+For CI/CD pipeline we have a GitHub actions configuration which currently just runs the code inspection and all automated tests on commits or pull requests to master.
 For an actual release a configuration which publishes a new package/container can be added.

 ### Deployment and scalability